Academic Success District Initiative

 - Development of three informal learning and collaboration gathering spaces adjacent to the John Pierce Library and Student Union.

 As part of Phase 2 of the initiative, to upgrade highly utilized classrooms to support innovative pedagogical practices, four distinct classroom models have been identified, based on room size and layout, furniture, access to infrastructure, as well as current usage v. potential usage.
-Universal will allow for standardization across buildings and campuses, making it easy for faculty to walk into any centrally scheduled classroom and be familiar with how to use them.
+Universal design will allow for standardization across buildings and campuses, making it easy for faculty to walk into any centrally scheduled classroom and be familiar with how to use them.

 - Supported pedagogies: lecture, demonstration, some tech-enabled and active learning